| Appendix 5: Articles

 increasing paddy production to ensure food sufficiency for

+the growing population, he pointed out.
 Lt-Gen Tin Oo said currently, efforts are being made to

 accumulate capital required in all-round developing the